Linked Lists are non-contiguous sequence of elements (called nodes here).

 Rearrangement

-Check if LL is palindrome: go to the middle node using rabbit & hare technique, reverse the right half iniplace, compare one-by-one till end
+Check if LL is palindrome: (link) go to the middle node using rabbit & hare technique, reverse the right half in-place, compare one-by-one till end, reverse later to return to original list.

-Segregate alternate nodes in LL: track oddTail = head and evenTail = head -> next (and save it too evenHead = evenTail for later) and re-attach nodes from LL like Legos, at the end attach both LLs with oddTail -> next = evenHead.
+Segregate alternate nodes in LL: (link) track oddTail = head and evenTail = head -> next (and save it too evenHead = evenTail for later) and smartly re-point nodes in the same LL i.e. evenHead->next goes in odd list and evenHead->next->next goes in even list.
+At the end attach both LLs with oddTail -> next = evenHead.

-Segregate odd and even data nodes and Segregate nodes with values 0, 1, and 2: similar to above; use oddHead, oddTail and evenHead, evenTail and attach nodes to them like Legos.
+Segregate odd and even value nodes and Segregate nodes with values 0, 1, and 2: similar to above; use oddHead, oddTail and evenHead, evenTail and attach nodes to them like Legos based on their val.

 Merge two sorted LL: (link) create a dummyHead node and keep pointing its next to lesser value node (use a mergeTail pointer to track last node in merged LL), also attach remaining lists at the end (replacement for while loops in array merge technique), at the end return dummyNode -> next as the new head of the merged LL.